ImageImage

 Geographic Expansion

-You've maximized your Wisconsin market and need capital to expand regionally or nationally.
+You have maximized your Wisconsin market and need capital to expand regionally or nationally.

 Capacity Constraints

-You're consistently at capacity and need to build new facilities or make major equipment investments to grow further.
+You are consistently at capacity and need to build new facilities or make major equipment investments to grow further.

-Common Wisconsin Inflection Points:
+Common Wisconsin Inflection Points

-• Service Businesses: Requirement for enterprise-level systems to support scaling beyond Wisconsin borders
+• Service Businesses: Requirement for enterprise-level systems to support scaling beyond Wisconsin borders.

-• Retail/Food: Opportunity for multiple location expansion requiring significant capital
+• Retail/Food: Opportunity for multiple location expansion requiring significant capital.

-• Professional Services: Need for strategic acquisitions to achieve next-tier growth
+• Professional Services: Need for strategic acquisitions to achieve next-tier growth.

 The Wisconsin-Specific Decision Matrix

-When evaluating when to sell your business in Wisconsin, consider this decision matrix that weights both universal and Wisconsin-specific factors:
+When evaluating when to sell your business in Wisconsin, consider this decision matrix that weights both universal and Wisconsin-specific factors.

 FactorWeightHow to EvaluateWisconsin Consideration